rawiriblundell/sh_libpath/CONTRIBUTING.md

 #### Environment

 We know from long-established convention that environment variables are almost always in UPPERCASE.
-You can see this in e.g. bash by running set and/or printenv.
+You can see this in e.g. `bash` by running `set` and/or `printenv`.

 We generally shouldn't need to put any variables into the environment, so you should avoid UPPERCASE as much as possible.
-If you do need a variable in the environment "scope" for whatever reason, use the form MK_VARNAME e.g. MK_VERSION
+If you do need a variable in the environment "scope" for whatever reason, namespace your variables by using a prefixed form like IDENTIFIER_VARNAME e.g. `MATH_SCRIPT_VERSION`

 You might often see this "scope" referred to as the global scope, or shell scope.
 This scope also contains shell builtin variables.